-The Palm restaurant, in the Westin Buckhead Atlanta, has been closed since mid-July for renovation.
-When the curtain rises in early September it’ll have additional seating capacity, a more spacious feel and the bar will open into the lobby.
+The Palm restaurant , in the Westin Buckhead Atlanta , which closed briefly for renovation last summer now boasts additional seating capacity, a more spacious feel and the bar that opens into the lobby.

 "Our plan is not to fill these walls with wall to wall portraits," Bird said.
 "We're doing vignettes, collages of portraits."

 Rest assured, everyone who ends up on the wall will look his or her best.

 "We take out the crow’s feet, the double chins, we add some hair to the bald heads.
 We do more facial reconstruction than the best L.A. surgeons," he quipped.
 "And we never get any returns."

 Atlanta's is one of two dozen Palm restaurants.
 The original opened in 1926 in New York.
 John Ganzi and Pio Bozzi, natives of Parma, Italy, meant to name it after their hometown.

 "When they went to register their business, a New York City clerk misunderstood their Italian accents and issued a license for 'The Palm',” according to the restaurant group's history archives.
 The portrait trend launched when artists with more talent than cash offered to paint, rather than sing, for their supper.

 If you dream of gazing upon your painted visage while enjoying a succulent lobster and steak dinner, you needn't be famous (although that doesn't hurt).
 The restaurant also wants to reward loyal customers with a shot at immortality.